 This is, to our knowledge, one of the first papers to consider capacity constraints and strategic buyer behavior in a dynamic setting.
 In an earlier working paper, Biglaiser and Vettas (2004), examined the model when there were multiple buyers and allowed non-linear pricing.
-When there are multiple buyers and linear pricing, they found that the sellers were able to capture rents above the value of the marginal unit $\Delta$ .
+When there are multiple buyers and linear pricing, they found that the sellers were able to capture rents above the value of the marginal unit Δ .
 The idea is that if each of N buyers purchased 2 units in period 1, and the sellers had equal remaining capacity (N of the original 2N units), then Bertrand competition would ensue in period 2.
 This outcome involves both implicit coordination by buyers in period 1 and aggregate order splitting.
-With non-linear pricing, they found in the monopsony case that the sellers' payoffs were held to the value of the marginal unit ( $\Delta$ ); interestingly, they found that the sellers still retain rents in the duopsony case.
+With non-linear pricing, they found in the monopsony case that the sellers' payoffs were held to the value of the marginal unit (Δ); interestingly, they found that the sellers still retain rents in the duopsony case.

-With regard to future work, it would be interesting to consider the case where the products offered by the two sellers are differentiated.
+There are several directions for future work.
+One involves a more general demand structure and the role of entry.
+We found that equilibrium capacity choices by incumbents were robust to the threat of entry, despite supranormal profits.
+It would be interesting if this held with a more general demand structure.
+Next, consider the case where the products offered by the two sellers are differentiated.
 Is there a distortion because buyers strategically purchase products different from their most preferred ones, with the purpose of intensifying competition in the future?
-Another direction to consider is an alternative price determination formulation.
+Finally, consider an alternative price determination formulation.
 For instance, sellers may be able to make their prices dependent on the buyers' purchasing behavior e.g. by offering a lower price to a buyer that has not purchased in the past: "loyalty discount" and other quantity based price discrimination mechanisms.